Tennis Elbow, causes, and Treatments

 - Raise your hand or straighten your wrist

 - Icing the elbow to reduce pain and swelling

 - Using an elbow strap to protect the injured tendon from further strain

-- Taking non-steroidal anti-inflammatories (NSAID), such as ibuprofen, naproxen, or aspirin, to help with reliefs pain and swelling.
+- Taking non-steroidal anti-inflammatories (NSAID), such as ibuprofen, naproxen, or aspirin, to help with pain and swelling.

 - Performing range of motion exercises to reduce stiffness and increase flexibility.